SaraviaMartin/web-dev-curriculum/2-js-basics/2-functions-methods/README.md

 Can you articulate in one sentence the difference between functions and methods?
 Give it a try!

+##  🚀 The main difference between functions and methods lies in the fact that functions are independent blocks of code, while methods are functions associated with specific objects in object-oriented programming.

 ## Post-Lecture Quiz
 [Post-lecture quiz](https://ashy-river-0debb7803.1.azurestaticapps.net/quiz/10)